philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

     -   Click **File \> Save**.

     -   Press **Save**.
-Your new app (called App) will now be visible in the Apps section of the Power Apps maker portal, along with the Bellows College Portal and the Portal Management app that is supplied with it.
+Your new app (called App unless you give it a different name) will now be visible in the Apps section of the Power Apps maker portal, along with the Bellows College Portal and the Portal Management app that is supplied with it.

 ## Task \#2: Configure Visits Detail Form